defaziogiancarlo/lustre-migration/lfs-migration-testing-plan/testing-plan-terse.md

 # Testing plan for lfs-migrate performace testing
-It was noticed while trying to use lfs-migrate for meta-data migration, that lfs-migrate has poor performance.
+While trying to use lfs-migrate for meta-data migration, we found that lfs-migrate has poor performance.
 Even when using many threads, sustained performance was around 400 items/second, which is too slow to be practical for migrations of large numbers of files and directories.